tdegrunt/noid/README.md

 About
 -----

 Noid intends to provide a clean way to setup mappings (intended to be created in CoffeeScript, though not required).
-It is obviously inspired by Mongoid and the api will likely mirror that of Mongoids', barring any idiomatic deviations.
+It is obviously inspired by Mongoid and the api will likely mirror that of Mongoid's, barring any idiomatic deviations.

 Credits
 -------

-Durran Jordan / Mongoid
+Chris Gibson chrislgibson at gmail dot com